Colonisation of Africa: Early modern period

+Early European expeditions concentrated on establishing coastal trading posts as a base for trade, while also colonising previously uninhabited islands such as the Cape Verde Islands and São Tomé Island.
+The Spanish colonised the Canary Islands off the north African coast in the 15th century, causing the genocide of the native Berber population.

 The oldest modern city founded by Europeans on the African continent is Cape Town, which was founded by the Dutch East India Company in 1652, as a halfway stop for passing European ships sailing to the east.